 In addition to helping a person feel and interact with the outside world, dermatologists can use sensory nerves during a skin biopsy to aid in diagnosing various conditions and disorders.

-Sweat glands, or “sudoriferous glands” are essential for life.
-Without them, a person would soon overheat, which could lead eventually to death.
+Sweat glands, or “sudoriferous glands,” are essential for life.
+Without them, a person would soon overheat, which could eventually lead to death.
 The sweat glands are located in both the dermis and hypodermis and are globular structures surrounded by adipose tissue.
 There are several types of sweat glands, depending on their location.
 The human body has many sweat glands in total.
 An average palm, for example, contains over 350 sweat glands per cubic centimeter.
 Other parts of the body contain different amounts.
 Each and every one of us has tens of thousands of sweat glands all over our bodies, helping to keep us cool!

 Dermatology in Columbia, Irmo, Camden and Lexington